Cornufer guppyi: Description

 C. guppyi is a large species of frog, with females growing as large as 250 mm in snout–vent length and a weight of 1 kg.
 The snout is rounded.
 The tympanum is round.
 The fingers and toes have moderately expanded terminal discs.
 The toes are fully webbed.
 The legs are long.
 Males have external vocal sacs.
 Preserved specimens show variable colouration, from light tan/almost white to greyish to dark reddish brown, with various darker brown or blackish brown marbling or blotching.
 The venter is light tan or whitish, often with some brown blotches or speckles.

 Human interaction

 Humans mostly use C. guppyi for food purposes, and it is tracked down by listening to its calls during rain, with March being said to be the best time to find it.
 A whistle is sometimes used to find this frog because it will respond to the noise, and it is said that snapping a twig will fool the frog into thinking one of its legs has been broken.
 The frog C. guppyi is considered to be a sign of soil fertility if seen in a garden, and the tribes who hold this belief do not typically eat it.
-Its bones are also sometimes ground up and applied to skin to treat snake or centipede bites.
+Its bones are also sometimes ground up and applied to the skin to treat snake or centipede bites.